Types of Tool Holder Taper Shanks

 Hydraulic chucks will have set screws much closer to the flange and will have a solid inner diameter similar to end mill holders.
 They use oil to generate pressure and deform the holder’s ID around the tool shank and provide excellent gripping force.

-Size is measured with calipers and projection is measured from the bottom of the flange to the very end of the holder.
+Size is measured with calipers and projection is measured from the top of the flange to the very end of the holder.

 Tension Compression Tapping